Thanks for stopping by and I hope you’re enjoying the podcast.

 In this podcast you will hear a wide range of voices – some from British ex-pats who have made Spain their home, some from Spanish people who have been part (and still are) of an evolving society.

-Before I go, a short message from our sponsor: I’m also very interested in supporting the work of virtual teams, so if you’re in one of those, check out www.virtualnotdistant.com I also host another podcast about how the world of work and our attitudes to work are changing: 21st Century Work Life.
+Before I go, a short message from our sponsor: I’m also very interested in supporting the work of virtual teams and those making the transition to remote working (or “smart working”), so if you’re in one of those, check out www.virtualnotdistant.com I also host another podcast about how the world of work and our attitudes to work are changing: 21st Century Work Life.

 P.S.
 In true Spanish tradition, my cousin did the music for the intro and the Lorca special. ¡Gracias, Tomás!